Frequently Asked Questions

 How can I keep dirt and hair off of my print?

 Trimming the hair around the pads and washing the paw before you begin works well.
-If you're worried about dirt or fur making its way into your clean clay print, you can cover the patty with plastic wrap.
+If you're still worried about dirt or fur making its way into your clean clay print, you can cover the patty with plastic wrap.
 (Note: The "cheaper" brands work best because they are thinner than the more expensive "name" brands.)
 Be sure there are no wrinkles in the wrap, then press your pet's paw into the patty.
 Remove the plastic wrap before decorating or baking!
 Remember the presence of some backyard dirt and/or a few hairs is not always a bad thing, many pet owners think it enhances their print!

 Got ClayPaws® Hands?